When to Change Divorce Attorneys (And How to Do It)

 At $400 per hour, the bundle costs less than seven minutes of attorney time.

-Knowing when and how to change attorneys is the final part of the full attorney-client relationship.
-For the complete guide from hire through billing, rights, and managing the relationship, see Working with a Divorce Attorney: The Complete Client Guide.
+Knowing when and how to change attorneys is the final stage of the full attorney-client lifecycle.
+For the complete five-stage map from selection through engagement, working-with, billing, and trouble-and-exit, see Working With a Divorce Attorney: The Complete Client Guide.

 Additional Resources